-Parents share their views on alcohol consumption among young people in West Maas en Waal
+Parents share their opinion on alcohol consumption among young people in West Maas en Waal

-To gain insight into how parents feel about alcohol consumption among young people, the municipality of West Maas en Waal asked them to complete a questionnaire.
+To gain insight into how parents think about alcohol consumption among young people, the municipality of West Maas en Waal asked them to complete a questionnaire.

 What do parents think about alcohol consumption among young people?
-To gain insight into this, the municipality of West Maas en Waal distributed a questionnaire to parents of young people between the ages of 12 and 18.
-The reason for this questionnaire was concern about the high number of young people who drink alcohol before they turn 18.
-The municipality wants to use the results to work with parents and other partners to create an environment in which young people can grow up healthy and safe—without alcohol or other substances.
+To gain insight into this, the municipality of West Maas en Waal conducted a survey among parents of young people aged 12 to 18.
+The reason for this survey is concern about the high number of young people who drink alcohol before their 18th birthday.
+With the results, the municipality, together with parents and other partners, aims to create an environment where young people can grow up healthy and safe - without alcohol or other substances.

-Figures from the Municipal Health Service (GGD) show that 42% of young people in West Maas en Waal have already drunk alcohol before the age of 18.
-That is more than the average in Gelderland-Zuid (32%).
-Young people mainly drink at home, at friends' houses, or in a shed.
-Reason enough for the municipality to take action.
+Figures from the GGD show that 42% of young people in West Maas en Waal have already consumed alcohol before their 18th birthday.
+This is higher than the average in Gelderland-Zuid (32%).
+Young people primarily drink at home, with friends, or in a shed.
+This is reason enough for the municipality to take action.

-From February 17 to March 17, 2025, parents of young people between the ages of 12 and 18 were invited to complete a questionnaire about alcohol consumption.
+From February 17 to March 17, 2025, parents of young people aged 12 to 18 were invited to complete a questionnaire about alcohol use.
 A total of 904 parents received an invitation, and 131 completed the questionnaire.

 Some notable results: